Iceons/Automagic-Architect/README.md

 ## Allowed Contributions

 You may fork the repository for the purpose of contributing improvements such as:

-- new features
+• new features or player-focused additions
-- optimisation
+• optimisation where it is safe and practical
-- bug fixes
+• bug fixes
-- localisation work
+• localisation work
-- improved logic checks
+• improved logic checks where they genuinely benefit players
-- building support additions
+• new building support
-- optional settings
+• optional settings or toggles
-- quality of life improvements
+• quality of life improvements
-- alternative behaviour options such as non instant building modes
+• alternative behaviour options (for example, a non-instant construction mode)

-Forking for personal development and contribution is completely fine.
+Forking specifically for personal testing or for contributing changes back into the main mod is completely fine.

+Please do not fork the project for the purpose of releasing a separate or rebranded mod.
+The goal here is to keep improvements unified so players have one stable version and do not end up confused by multiple similar uploads.

 All accepted contributions will be credited.